Members List

 Limoilou Renaud

-Limoilou is a postdoctoral researcher at the School of indigenous studies of the Université du Québec en Abitibi-Témiscamingue.
+Limoilou is a Tenure-track professor at the Institute for Forest Research of the Université du Québec en Abitibi-Témiscamingue.
 Her research interests focus on wildlife-habitat relationships, biodiversity conservation, and the use of both quantitative and qualitative approaches to answer various ecological questions.